 India’s population of high net worth individuals (HNWI) grew by 20.8% in 2010, according to the 15th annual World Wealth Report, making India's HNWI population the world's 12th largest.
 Increasingly, as they gain greater knowledge and confidence many Indian ultra-high net worth individuals are investing in vehicles that are generally considered to be at the riskier end of the financial spectrum, such as hedge funds, private equity, structured products and derivatives and private equity managers have been very active in India in recent years.
 The growth of the private equity sector and hedge funds has produced greater investment in start-ups and new companies, which has, in turn, helped to develop a new class of first-time entrepreneurs, who are now also joining the club of the super-rich.

-I Offshore finance is often seen as secretive, with non-disclosure rules operated by set of trustees.
+Offshore finance is often seen as secretive, with non-disclosure rules operated by a set of trustees.
 They manage multiple companies and subsidiaries registered in various parts of the world in a way so as to facilitate low taxation, high investment return and low traceability on the part of outside parties.
-Their lifestyles offer evidence of their actual wealthIt is not that members of the super-rich necessarily seek conspicuous consumption, although some nouveau riche clearly are motivated to enjoy and display their wealth flamboyantly..
-Consumer culture set of luxury industries has grown up to cater for high-end tastes and highly crafted ultra-luxuries that are are unavailable to the mere rich.
+Their lifestyles offer evidence of their actual wealth.
+It is not that members of the super-rich necessarily seek conspicuous consumption, although some nouveau riche clearly are motivated to enjoy and display their wealth flamboyantly.
+A consumer culture set of luxury industries has grown up to cater for high-end tastes with highly crafted ultra-luxuries that are unavailable to the mere rich.
 There are also sets of professionals, cultural intermediaries, architects, designers, financial experts and other who feed off the super-rich and seek to attract their attention and money.
 This group needs to sell their wares and attract publicity, however discretely.
-The closeness of the super-rich to celebrities, and the interest of the media in their activities furthers the visibility.
+The closeness of the super-rich to celebrities, and media interest in their activities, furthers the visibility.

 Luxury Consumption Sites for the Super-Rich